 2. Team members respectfully disagree and challenge each other.

 In almost every meeting, you observe team members openly disagree and share different points of view.
 When this occurs, team members may be passionate but no one seems angered or offended.
-These “challenges” are accepted as healthy way to ensure checks and balances before making decisions.
+These “challenges” are accepted as a healthy way to ensure checks and balances before making decisions.

 3. The team is comfortable sharing thoughts and ideas that are different from the leader.

-When the leader suggests an idea, the team doesn’t automatically just say “yes” without asking questions and sometimes sharing alternatives points of view.
+When the leader suggests an idea, the team doesn’t automatically just say “yes” without asking questions and sometimes sharing alternative points of view.
 Team members feel safe to openly disagree with the leader, who in turn encourages different perspectives.